Some estimates of intrinsic square functions on weighted Herz-type Hardy spaces

-Next we shall give the definitions of the weighted Herz space, weak weighted Herz space and weighted Herz-type Hardy space.
-In 1964, Beurling [2] first introduced some fundamental form of Herz spaces to study convolution algebras.
-Later Herz [6] gave versions of the spaces defined below in a slightly different setting.
+Next we shall give the definitions of the weighted Herz space, weighted weak Herz space and weighted Herz-type Hardy space.
+In 1964, Beurling \cite{beurling} first introduced some fundamental form of Herz spaces to study convolution algebras.
+Later Herz \cite{herz} gave versions of the spaces defined below in a slightly different setting.
 Since then, the theory of Herz spaces has been significantly developed, and these spaces have turned out to be quite useful in harmonic analysis.
-For instance, they were used by Baernstein and Sawyer [1] to characterize the multipliers on the classical Hardy spaces, and used by Lu and Yang [12] in the study of partial differential equations.
+For instance, they were used by Baernstein and Sawyer \cite{baernstein} to characterize the multipliers on the classical Hardy spaces, and used by Lu and Yang \cite{lu6,lu7} in the study of partial differential equations.
 The weighted version of Herz spaces was also introduced and investigated in \cite{komori,lu1,lu2,lu6,tang}.

-On the other hand, a theory of Hardy spaces associated with Herz spaces has been developed in [3,10].
-These new Hardy spaces can be regarded as the local version at the origin of the classical Hardy spaces $H^p(\mathbb R^n)$ and are good substitutes for $H^p(\mathbb R^n)$ when we study the boundedness of non-translation invariant operators(see [11]).
-For the weighted case, in 1995, Lu and Yang introduced the following weighted Herz-type Hardy spaces $H\dot K^{\alpha,p}_q(w_1,w_2)$ ($H K^{\alpha,p}_q(w_1,w_2)$) and established their atomic decompositions.
-In 2006, Lee gave the molecular characterizations of these spaces, he also obtained the boundedness of the Hilbert transform and the Riesz transforms on $H\dot K^{n(1/p-1/q),p}_q(w,w)$ and $HK^{n(1/p-1/q),p}_q(w,w)$ for $0<p\le1$.
-For the results mentioned above, we refer the readers to the book [14] and the papers [7,8,9,13] for further details.
+On the other hand, a theory of Hardy spaces associated with Herz spaces has been developed in \cite{garcia1,lu4}.
+These new Herz-type Hardy spaces may be regarded as the local version at the origin of the classical Hardy spaces $H^p(\mathbb R^n)$ and are good substitutes for $H^p(\mathbb R^n)$ when we study the boundedness of non-translation invariant operators (see \cite{grafakos,lu5,lu9}).
+For the weighted case, in 1995, Lu and Yang \cite{lu3,lu8} introduced the following weighted Herz-type Hardy spaces $H\dot K^{\alpha,p}_q(w_1,w_2)$ ($H K^{\alpha,p}_q(w_1,w_2)$) and established their central atomic decompositions.
+For further details about the properties and boundedness of some operators on weighted Herz-type Hardy spaces, we refer the readers to \cite{lee1,lee2,li,lu10,wang1} and the references therein.